Black people in Ireland: Post-Good Friday Agreement

-At the time of the 2001 UK Census, of the total population of Northern Ireland (1,685,267), 255 people described their ethnicity as Black Caribbean, 494 as Black African and 387 as Other Black, meaning that the total Black population was 1,136.
+At the time of the 2001 United Kingdom census, of the total population of Northern Ireland (1,685,267), 255 people described their ethnicity as Black Caribbean, 494 as Black African and 387 as Other Black, meaning that the total Black population was 1,136.
 These figures do not include individuals who described themselves as being of mixed-race.
-The UK census of 2011 recorded 3,616 Black people in Northern Ireland (0.2% of the total population).
-The next census will be in 2021.

 As well as help from the Equality Commission for Northern Ireland, the EU-funded Afro-Community Support Organisation Northern Ireland (ACSONI) was formed in 2003 to represent the views of black people.
 ACSONI prepared a report in 2011 on other residents' perceptions and general knowledge of Africa and Africans.

 Mother and Baby Homes

 It was noted that approximately 275 mixed-race children were born and held in Mother and Baby Homes between 1922 and 1998.
 Pregnancies between White Irish and black couples rarely resulted in marriage, with resulting children often taken into these institutions, leaving them with incomplete records of family history.
 Mixed-race children were subject to discrimination in these institutions, with fewer being offered for adoption at the same rate as White Irish babies.
 Many were sent to 'reject wards' for children deemed 'unadoptable' on the basis of their skin color.
 A report into the Mother and Baby Homes denied there was racial discrimination within these institutions.

 A prominent example of racial discrimination against mixed-race children in Ireland and across Britain is the study conducted by anthropologists Rachel Fleming and Herbert Fleur in 1924.
 It investigated the physical appearances of Black Irish children and described their unique features in terms of race.
-They highlighted the “otherness” of these children by closely comparing their features to those of purely British children, suggesting they could never look or be the same.
+They highlighted the "otherness" of these children by closely comparing their features to those of purely British children, suggesting they could never look or be the same.
 In 1930 Muriel Fletcher, a social scientist, produced a similar report, although focusing on the psychological aspects of mixed-race relationships and their children.
 Both investigations concluded that the physical and moral characteristics of mixed-race children are defective and will prevent them from integrating into society in the future.

 During World War II, specifically from 1942 until 1945, a large number of Black American soldiers were stationed across the UK.
 Predominantly rural positions of their military bases often resulted in mixed-race relationships between White British and Irish women and African American GIs.
 These relations rarely lead to marriage, although frequently to pregnancies.
-Children of such alliances often ended up in Mother and Baby Homes, given up for adoption, although some remained in their mothers’ families, despite being a product of war-time affairs.
+Children of such alliances often ended up in Mother and Baby Homes, given up for adoption, although some remained in their mothers' families, despite being a product of war-time affairs.
 However, mixed-race babies were not only children of American GIs, but also of African students.